JimmyDeJesus/Code-A-Responsive-Design-Website-001/README.md

 002.017 | Responsive Images & Polyfills | Assignment 007
     -added source code for images in the html to show the viewport -added images ramen.jpg, sea-food-bowl.jpg to the images folder -removed the #main-banner code in style.css for better

+002.018 | Responsive Frameworks Introduction |

+  -added the bootstrap code to show the basics of setting up styling with prototype bootstrap.